runemadsen/runeform.com/_posts/2016-02-26-canvas-and-shape.md

 {% include code_static.html caption="Do use width and height to calculate position." class="media-width do" code="rect(width - 100, height - 100, 100, 100);" %}

+Add something about coding our first design system: how to make dynamic designs with random and then calculate position.

 If you start to evaluate existing designs, it's common to find problems that can be traced back to the use of position, size, and rotation.
 Whether it's a user interface that fails to emphasize an important button, or a graph with ambiguity around its underlying dataset, it's clear that some designers rush to make things pretty without thinking about these basic relationships.
 This should be seen as a failure of design, and one is much better off including these ideas as a vital part of any design process.